thanapoom21/todo-or-not-todo/README.md

 Apparently, [React-Bootstrap](https://react-bootstrap.github.io/) & [Bootstrap-Icons](https://icons.getbootstrap.com/) are good options for displaying icons and setting the basic styling for this particular project.
 Bootstrap is a big community and has been helping many designers & developers for decades.
 There are many options out there that you can implement with your projects.
 So choose wisely and read the documentation thoroughly.

-### Formatting & Liting
+### Formatting & Linting

 Obviously, Prettier & ESLint are the best options as of today.
 However, the configuration is key and it can be a mess if you do not configure it well enough.

 #### Starting from `order of precedence`

 - A "prettier" key in your package.json file.